The Rogue HR-2 Half Rack is the best half rack on the market today but there are other great options that may better suit your needs or budget.

 The J-hooks are good, not amazing, but solid and reliable.
 Rogue offers optional weight pegs to be attached to the rack.
 This is a great option to have, but there aren’t many other accessories, which means you’d have to go aftermarket if you wanted a landmine attachment, for example.

-This is a full half-rack made up of a T3 squat stand and a conversion kit that provides greater stability and internal space.
-This drastically increases the versatility of the rack.
-However, it does require that you buy the safety pins separately to get the most of the product.
+However, it does require that you buy the safety pins separately to get the most out of the product.

 This is an excellent product because it expands on the stands themselves and is rated for 1,000lbs.
 It also offers the option for weight pegs at a great price, which is a huge benefit for this relatively small rack.